raprz/java-practice/README.md

-# java-practice
+# Java Practice Repository

-A Repo for Java Code Practice
+A repository for saving my progress as I learn and practice *Java*